thycotic/dsv-docs/product/eaas/index.md

 After creating or uploading an encryption key, follow these steps to encrypt a file.
 If you are using a manually supplied key, be sure to include the `manual` subcommand after the `crypto` command in the examples.

->**NOTE**: The maximum file size is 2MB including overhead associated with DSV encoding and transporting..
+>**NOTE**: The maximum file size is 2MB including overhead associated with DSV encoding and transporting.

 1. **Encrypt** the file using the `dsv crypto encrypt` subcommand along with the encryption key `--path` and the `--data` flag pointing to the file location. (*Optional*) Give the encrypted file a new name using the `--out` flag.
 If no new filename is specified, DSV will append **.enc** to the original filename.
     ```